gstamatellos/drug-gene-dashboard/README.md

-# Drug–Gene Interaction Dashboard
+# PharmXplorer: Drug–Gene Interaction Dashboard

+PharmXplorer is a Streamlit web application for querying and visualizing drug–gene interactions using the DGIdb (Drug–Gene Interaction Database) GraphQL API.
-This Streamlit web app allows users to input either a **human gene name** (e.g., `TP53`, `BRCA1`) or a **drug name** (e.g., `Trastuzumab`, `Tamoxifen`) and retrieve known **drug–gene interactions** using the [DGIdb](https://dgidb.org/) API.

-It's designed as a lightweight, interactive tool for researchers, students, and healthcare professionals working in pharmacogenomics, precision medicine, and bioinformatics.
+The app allows users to input a human gene (e.g., `TP53`, `BRCA1`) or drug (e.g., `Trastuzumab`, `Tamoxifen`) and retrieve known interaction partners, along with corresponding interaction scores and types.
+It offers a lightweight, interactive interface suitable for research, education, and exploratory analysis in pharmacogenomics, bioinformatics, and precision medicine.

 ---

-## Project Goals

-- Demonstrate how to integrate and visualize real biomedical data using public APIs
-- Build a user-friendly dashboard that supports both gene/drug-based queries
-- Showcase practical bioinformatics skills relevant to healthcare and pharma R&D
+## 🔍 Key Features

+- Flexible search: Query by either gene or drug name
+- Interactive results: View and filter tabular data with interaction scores
+- Download support: Export results as a `.csv` file
+- Visualizations:
+  - Bar and pie charts of top interactions
+  - Summary of common interaction types
+- Live API access: Uses DGIdb’s GraphQL API for real-time data

 ---

-## Features

-- **Search drug–gene interactions by gene or drug name**
-- View interaction results in a clean, sortable table
-- **Download results** as a `.csv` file
-- Visual summaries of interaction types (e.g., inhibitors, antagonists)
-- Built with Python, Streamlit, Pandas, and the DGIdb GraphQL API

----

 ## Example Use Cases

-- A **researcher** wants to explore all drugs interacting with the gene `TP53`.
-- A **pharmacogenomics analyst** wants to find all genes targeted by the drug `Tamoxifen`.
+- A researcher exploring therapeutic targets of a cancer-associated gene
+- A bioinformatician validating gene–drug associations in a pharmacogenomics dataset
+- A clinician or student investigating known drug–gene interactions for educational purposes

 ---

 ## Tech Stack

-- Python 3.10
+- Python 3.10+
 - Streamlit
 - Pandas
+- Matplotlib & Seaborn
 - DGIdb GraphQL API

 ---

-## Known Limitations
+## App Structure

-- Some gene or drug names may return no results depending on DGIdb’s current database.
-- The app depends on the API’s response and does not store or cache data.
-- Matching is case-sensitive and follows official gene (HGNC) and drug naming conventions.
+The application has three main pages:

+1. **Home**
+   Input a gene or drug name and trigger the search using the DGIdb API.

+2. **Interaction Table**
+   View retrieved interaction data, summary statistics, and download the results as a CSV file.

+3. **Interaction Visuals**
+   Display plots of top-scoring interactions and explore interaction types.

 ---